Close Banner

 Topolino’s Terrace

-Topolino’s Terrace takes our top pick for resort restaurants.
+Topolino’s Terrace is our top pick for resort restaurants.
 You can find this light and airy restaurant on the top floor of the Riviera Resort.
 It offers brunch and dinner, and the roof-top views are breathtaking!
 Brunch is the only meal with Mickey, Minnie, Donald and Daisy.
-The characters are themed to attend art school along the Riviera, and their outfits are precious.
-The food here is the REAL STAR of the show.
-Everything we’ve tried here is delicious!
-Dinner is equally yummy and is worth the price, even if you won’t see the characters.
-If you'll be visiting for brunch, the Sour Cream Waffle with Orange-Maple Syrup is divine!
-And be sure to order the Mickey Waffle Dippers for the tadpoles.
+The characters are themed to attend art school along the Riviera, and their artistic outfits are precious.

 Table-service/character meal/fine dining: $$$

-Other resort frog-favorites:
+Other resort favorites:

-• Cape May (the breakfast buffet has finally returned!)
+• Cape May

 • California Grill